babel/babel/doc/usage.md

   // Default: `sourceRoot` option.
   moduleRoot: "my-app",

+  // If truthy, insert an explicit id for each defined AMD module.
+  // By default, AMD modules are anonymous.
+  // Default: false
+  amdModuleId: true,

   // Optionally replace all 6to5 helper declarations with a referenece to this
   // variable.
 If set to `true` then the default namespace is used "to5Runtime".
   // Default: false